Omkar7172/Data-Analysis-on-Drugs-Side-Effects-and-Medical-Conditions-ML-Project-/README.md

 ● medical_condition_url: URL link to more information about the medical condition.

-3. Tools Required
+3. Tools Required-
 ● Python: The primary programming language for data analysis.
 ● Pandas: For data manipulation and analysis.
 ● Matplotlib/Seaborn: For data visualization.
 ● Jupyter Notebook: To write and run Python code.
-4. Step-by-Step Guide
+4. Step-by-Step Guide-
 Step 1: Import Libraries
 import pandas as pd
 import matplotlib.pyplot as plt